Top 10 Myths and Facts about Shale Gas

 A. Anyone who has seen the US Movie Gasland, and even worse many who haven’t, knows the scene where someone lights up water coming out of a tap.

 B. Methane in water supply is a rare but widely documented phenomenon.
-Methane itself is not considered dangerous enough to even rate a drinking water standard, but it’s certainly alarming and definitely entertaining.
+Methane itself is not considered dangerous enough to even rate a drinking water standard, but, it’s certainly alarming and definitely entertaining.
 But it has no connection to shale gas.
 If it did, this official document from 2006, before the start of widespread fracking in Pennsylvania wouldn’t have been published when it was.
+I've set the water on fire myself in Montrose Pennsylvania.

 C. Similarly, this newspaper report on water on fire in Tennessee dates from 1987